kevinolega/callcentertrainingtips/_posts/2013-05-01-about-yourself-questions.md

 ##### What do you enjoy doing?

-I enjoy travelling, writing, reading things, watching (feel good and inspiring) movies and collecting skills.
+I enjoy traveling, writing, reading things, watching (feel good and inspiring) movies and collecting skills.

 ##### What kind of people do you enjoy being with?